cosent/plonesocial.buildout/README.rst

 This only works if you have push rights, which you get by sending a mail to guido.stevens@cosent.net with your github user id.
 Alternatively, you can fork the sources on github and use your own push repositories.
-Please don't forget submit push requests in that case!
+Please don't forget submit merge requests in that case!

 .. _plonesocial.microblog: https://github.com/cosent/plonesocial.microblog